cyrusin/dotvim/README.md

 plugins
 -------
+    Less is more.
+    Just use what you need.
-    Less is more.Start with not too many plugins.
+    So start with not too many plugins.